dohjon/fish-nvm/README.md

 Wanted a minimal and very simple nodejs installer when using [fish](https://fishshell.com) so wrote this.

-Only tested on Mac but tweaking `uname` flags should make it work out of the box with linux)
+Only tested on Mac but tweaking `uname` flags should make it work out of the box with linux.

 ## Requirements